 20th Century Explorer

 G.V.
-Desani was born in Nairobi, Kenya, July 8, 1909 to Indian parents.
+Desani was born to Indian parents in Nairobi, Kenya, July 8, 1909.
 He had a modest formal education, no college, never married, and has no known descendants or surviving relations.
 Yet during a long and productive life, G.V.
-Desani helped define modern and post-modern English, as well as Indian journalism, and secure the world stature of Anglo-Indian writers.
-Later, as a columnist and educator, Desani made unique contributions to world religions by describing the relationship and commonality between Indian bhakti and guru traditions and the Buddha's traditional Theravada teachings on Vipassana meditation.
+Desani helped define modern and post-modern English, as well as Indian journalism, and secure the stature of Anglo-Indian writers in world literature.
+Later, as a columnist and educator, Desani made unique contributions to religion by describing the relationship and commonality between Indian bhakti and guru traditions, the Buddha's traditional Theravada teachings on Vipassana meditation and Islamic teachings.

-Along the way he provided a million-or-so-words of cultural and social commentary, many world-class short stories.
+Along the way he provided a million-or-so-words of cultural and social commentary and many world-class short stories.

 When Desani was about five his family returned to their home in Shikārpur, Sindh, India (now Southeast Pakistan).
 In those days Sindh was a secular and religious crossroads filled with Hindu, Muslim and Sufi adherents and practitioners.
-The diverse garbs and outdoor practitioners (including so-called "naked ascetics") must have been fascinating to a bright, curious boy.
+The diverse garbs and outdoor practitioners (including so-called "naked ascetics") must have fascinated a bright, curious child.